AltThree/Validator/README.md

 You'll then need to run `composer install` or `composer update` to download it and have the autoloader updated.

+## Security

+If you discover a security vulnerability within this package, please e-mail us at support@alt-three.com.
+All security vulnerabilities will be promptly addressed.

 ## License

 Alt Three Validator is licensed under [The MIT License (MIT)](LICENSE).